TYPO3-extensions/sphinx/Documentation/AdministratorManual/KnownProblems/Index.rst

   instructions from chapter :ref:`installing-share-font`.
 What is actually needed is the clone of the RestTools Git repository, not the Share font per se.

+  This problem may pop up as well if you try to render your manual as PDF from the command line without having installed ``typo3.sty`` as a global LaTeX package.

 - With FAL (TYPO3 6.x) only LocalStorage has been implemented and tested, meaning code will need to be adapted in order to deal with other types of remote storage.

 .. note::